Zouizoui78/ref/vcpkg/README.md

 Thanks to cmake and its vcpkg integration, it works thanks to a few variables.

-In `CMakeLists.txt` two variables are set :
+In `CMakeLists.txt` these variables are set :

     CMAKE_TOOLCHAIN_FILE # Point cmake to the vcpkg install VCPKG_HOST_TRIPLET   # Tell vcpkg which triplet to download dependencies for